kubernetes/enhancements/keps/sig-node/3953-node-resource-hot-plug/README.md

-# KEP-3953: Node dynamic resize
+# KEP-3953: Node Resource Hot Plug

 <!--
 A table of contents is helpful for quickly jumping to sections of a KEP and for